Submit

 places have air service, ranging from jets on tarmac to floatplanes

-on lakes.
 The National Statuary

 Hall of the United States of America is part of the Capitol in Washington